constantinekladko/Cloudessa-Documentation/CloudessaRADIUSManual.md

 To change user password

-* Go to the "Set Password" panel.
+* Go to the "Set Password" panel
-* Set the new password.
+* Set the new password

 If the user needs to reset her password